 Experience Iceland’s magnificent landscapes from a unique viewpoint.
 Take a scenic helicopter tour to two different glaciers where you’ll have the rare opportunity to go on a glacier hike.
 From $6,950 per person.
 (3 Days)

-Ship accommodations; meals onboard and most alcoholic beverages; services of expedition staff and expert guides; use of kayaks; port charges and service taxes; gratuities to ship's crew.
+Ship accommodations; meals onboard ship; most alcoholic beverages onboard ship; services of expedition staff and expert guides; use of kayaks; port charges and service taxes; gratuities to ship's crew.
 Subject to change without notice.

 Air transportation; visa/immigration fees; personal items such as premium alcoholic beverages, emails, laundry, etc.; fuel surcharge may apply.